Softpanorama

 ping

-News See Also Recommended Links Reference History Etc
+News Network Utilities Recommended Links Reference mtr

 Ping uses the Internet Control Message Protocol (ICMP) Echo function which is detailed in RFC 792.
 A small packet is sent through the network to a particular IP address.
 This packet contains 64 bytes - 56 data bytes and 8 bytes of protocol reader information.
 The computer that sent the packet then waits (or 'listens') for a return packet.
 If the connections are good and the target computer is up, a good return packet will be received.
 PING can also tell the user the number of hops that lie between two computers and the amount of time it took for a packet the round trip(tounf trip time). .
-Additionaly, an administrator can use Ping to test out name resolution.
+Additionally, an administrator can use Ping to test out name resolution.
 If the packet bounces back when sent to the IP address but not when sent to the name, then the system is having a problem matching the name to the IP address.
 Ping now also is used as a web (as in "ping the server") if it is up" The time it takes for the packet to get to the target computer and back again is known as If this takes an extended period of time, it is indicative that something may be wrong.
 (Sources: Netlingo site, Windows NT Help Menu, Connected: An Internet Encyclopedia site, Brown Computer Solutions site, Guide to Practical Linux by Mark G. Sobell,

 The author of the initial version of the ping program used today was Mike Muss.
 Many other people have tweaked, rewritten, and extended the idea since then.
 Ping was named after the sound of a sonar tracking system.
 There is even a story claiming that a system administrator wrote a script that repeatedly pinged a host on the network and made an audible "pinging" alert for each success.